FocusCircular causal relationships among dynamic systems

 - Teaching is … triggering

 SynopsisCybernetics is the study of control and communication among biological, mechanical, social, and/or other systems that can adapt or adjust.
 More specifically, Cybernetics examines “circular causal” relationships – that is, the sort of looping feedback observed when a system triggers a change in its environment, which then triggers a change in the system … and so on.
 Rooted in transdisciplinary research involving engineering, mathematics, biology, and neuroscience (among others), its current interests span learning, cognition, adaptation, emergence, convergence, efficiency, efficacy, and connectivity (among others).
+Subdiscourses and associated discourses include:

 CommentaryTypically, criticisms of Cybernetics are based on either shallow readings or troublesome descriptions/applications.
 Among proponents of Cybernetics, there have been heated squabbles over the legitimate bounds and interpretive reach of the perspective – debates that, in fact, prompted the emergence of the companion domain of Second-Order Cybernetics.
+As well, with the rapid pace of technological development, Cybernetics has come to be associated (not always appropriately) with various idealistic perspectives, including:

 Authors and/or Prominent InfluencesNorbert Wiener; Ludwig von Bertalanffy; Warren McCulloch; Walter Pitts; John von Neumann